 Students with disabilities who require special accommodation on the part of the University are advised to submit documentation to the DAS Coordinator prior to the beginning of the semester so that arrangements can be made to meet individual needs.
-Students are further required to return to the DAS at the beginning of each new semester so that appropriate accommodations may be continued or new accommodations may be arranged.
+Students are further required to return to DAS at the beginning of each new semester so that appropriate accommodations may be continued or new accommodations may be arranged.
 Services provided are based on disability verification and consultation with the student.
 Services may include (but are not limited to):

-• Liaison to campus programs and departments
+- · Liaison to campus programs and departments

 - Disability management counseling

-- Computer lab with assistive software
+- · Computer lab with assistive software

-- Test proctoring in quiet rooms with extended
+- Test proctoring in quiet rooms with extended time

 - Scribes for examinations

 - Alternate format services

-- Note-takers or taped lectures
+- · Note-takers or taped lectures

 - Readers

 - Sign language interpreters

-- Computer Aided Real-time Translation (CART)
+- Realtime captioning